sathya050801/sathya050801/README.md

 ‣ 🧐 Looking for internships and opportunities

-‣ 👬 Read to collaborate
+‣ 👬 Ready to collaborate

 ‣ 😂 Fun fact: I love food but I eat less